jandvorak019/SI/README.md

 Place for installing modules and extensions.

 ## User friendly options
-Always choose one of the three or so more looks for your vsode, from light to dark to colorful.
+Always choose one of the three or so more looks for your vscode, from light to dark to colorful.

 ## Keyboard shortcuts